 At this time, there isn’t any research on coconut oil’s affect on people type 1 diabetes.

 Despite its potential benefits, coconut oil is still considered to be an unhealthy fat.
 This is because coconut oil contains saturated fat.
 Saturated fats can raise your cholesterol levels, which can lead to heart disease.
 People with diabetes have a higher risk of heart disease.

 Still, some studies are starting to show that it’s a better choice than other accepted oils.
 When compared to sunflower oil, coconut oil didn’t change the lipid-related cardiovascular risk factors in those receiving standard medical care.
-Another study compared coconut oil and soybean oil.
-It found that soybean oil was more likely to induce obesity and symptoms of diabetes.
+Another

 The American Diabetes Association suggests people with diabetes limit their saturated fat intake to help lower chances of a heart attack.
 The organization recommends substituting coconut oil with what it considers to be healthy fats, such as olive oil and safflower oil.